BaverKoca/People-CountingV1/README.md

 - For YouTube live, the app processes the stream directly (no download required).
 - Processing speed depends on your hardware and video resolution.
 - For best results in crowded scenes, the app uses the YOLOv5x model.

 ---

+## ⚠️ Legal Warning:
+-The legality of downloading content from YouTube and similar platforms depends on the license and intended use of the content.
+In particular, downloading copyrighted content without permission may be illegal.

+---